INN University is home to over 14,000 students, 1,200 employees and has campuses in Lillehammer, Hamar, Elverum, Rena, Evenstad and Blæstad.

-The statutory qualification principle in the Act relating to state employees, chapter 2 §3 forms the basis of all employment in the public sector in Norway.
+The statutory qualification principle in the Act relating to state employees, chapter 2 §3, applies to all employment in the public sector in Norway.

 Our hiring processes adhere to practices for appointment processes in state-run enterprises.
 Employment takes place in two phases: recommendation and appointment.